List of existing tests

 - with a Parsec service containing a single provider:

-tests - with a Parsec service containing all providers:
+per_providertests - with a Parsec service containing all providers:

 all_providers